We aim to meet the highest standards of corporate governance and ethics throughout our operations.

 Ethical conduct

-MFG is committed to conducting its business with integrity, and in a social and ethical manner, complying with the letter and the spirit of the law at all times.
-Our Core ESG Principles set out our expectations towards our responsibilities and behaviour.
+MFG aims to conduct its business with integrity, and in a social and ethical manner, complying with the letter and the spirit of the law at all times.
+Our Core sustainability principles set out our expectations towards our responsibilities and behaviour.
 In addition, we have a number of internal policies and procedures in place to ensure we conduct ourselves correctly.
 Each year we update and re-release our employee handbook which includes policies on corporate social responsibility, equal opportunities, anti-harassment and bullying, anti-corruption and bribery, and whistleblowing.

-We monitor and review the ESG performance of our suppliers on an ongoing basis to ensure that their behaviours are in line with our own high standards.
+We monitor and review the sustainability performance of our suppliers on an ongoing basis to ensure that their behaviours are in line with our own high standards.

 Speaking up